MAECProject/MAECProject.github.io/documentation/utils/index.md

 ### python-maec
 The `python-maec` library provides two levels of APIs to help in the creation, consumption, and manipulation of MAEC content.

 A low-level API is provided by auto-generated XML Schema-Python class bindings.
-Using these bindings, any CybOX content can be parsed from or written to XML, but the use of the bindings requires some knowledge of the actual MAEC schemas.
+Using these bindings, any MAEC content can be parsed from or written to XML, but the use of the bindings requires some knowledge of the actual MAEC schemas.

 A higher-level API consists of manually designed Python classes.
 These "native classes" are intended to behave more like Python programmers would expect.
 Because they are designed manually, they currently do not support the entire MAEC standard; instead, they support only those Object types expected to be used most frequently.
 These "native classes" also support exporting their content as Python dictionaries and lists, which can easily be converted to JSON.
 Importing from JSON is also supported.